I paid over $2000 for my reclining sofa. It is less than 5 years old and already falling apart.

 But those improvements are frequently for additional comfort features.
 Extended durability has been a lesser priority.

-When your power recliner mechanism fails, there is no guarantee you will be able to have it repaired or replaced.
+If your power recliner mechanism fails, there is no guarantee you will be able to have it repaired or replaced.

 Although the better brands will try to help you, finding replacement parts for 5 to 10-year-old power reclining mechanisms can be extremely difficult, especially when the motors and mechanisms have been imported.

 What are the advantages of purchasing high-quality reclining furniture?